-Throughout our lives we all come in contact with at least one person who we consider abusive, unkind or deliberately malicious.
+Throughout our lives, we all come in contact with at least one person who we consider nasty, unkind or deliberately malicious.

 Like me you might have been teased, gossiped about, shouted at, hit, defamed, backed into a corner, intimidated and unjustly punished – and your reaction might be “WHY?”

 Why are people so cruel with you and venomous towards each other?
 Why do some people seem to actually enjoy bitchiness and venomous behavior?

 If you are like most people your immediate answer might be something along the lines of, “ … because they’re bad people,” “ … because they’re psychopaths/sociopaths,” “… because they’re evil,” “… because some people are just like that!”

 While these answers are normal and widespread, they are nevertheless two dimensional and narrow in outlook.
 While such answers would have sufficed for our younger childlike selves, it is time that we develop a more seasoned understanding of why “bad people are bad.”

 **Important note:** This article is written for understanding those in your life who, as far as you’re aware, are psychologically sound (but exhibiting unkind behavior).
 Please do not seek advice or guidance from this article if you have come across an individual in your life who has been diagnosed with or show clear signs of pathological mental illness (e.g. narcissism, sociopathy, psychopathy).
 If you have been physically, emotionally, mentally, or sexually abused by any individual (or group) in your life, please seek professional help from a psychotherapist or abuse counselor.
 This article will not be helpful for you and may actually make it harder for you to heal or seek recovery.
 For example, if you have been narcissistically abused, sympathizing with your abuser may deepen any toxic codependency you may have.
 Please call a hotline to seek further help.

 Why It Feels Good to Be Hurt By Others